Nebraska State Board of Education Members

 A published author, Witzel wrote a book, “Saving Tres Rios,” about an Air Force Sergeant who retires and becomes a public school teacher.

-Patricia Timm - Vice President - District 5
+Patricia Timm - District 5

 Occupations: Former Kindergarten Teacher and K-12 Art Teacher, Education Coordinator for Centenary United Methodist Church, Retired Administrator of Beatrice Family Resource Center, August, 2008.
 Member and Past Chair Region V Behavioral Health Advisory Committee, Southeast Nebraska Early Childhood Professional Development Planning Team.
 Past Involvement in Habitat for Humanity Gage County, Beatrice Children’s Theatre Board, Community Players Board, Beatrice Chamber of Commerce and Beatrice Rotary (Paul Harris Fellow).